-In this article, I’ll show you exactly how to plug your guitar into GarageBand.
-The way that I find works best is the most convenient and sounds pretty good as well while minimizing latency and other problems.
+In this article, I’ll show you exactly how to plug your guitar into GarageBand using a quick summary as well as a thorough step-by-step process.
+The way I do it not only sounds good but it’s also convenient, moreover, it minimizes latency and other problems too.

 How to Plug Your Guitar Into GarageBand

 There are a few different ways of doing this, and some are significantly better than others.
-I’m just going to show you the way that I do it.
+I’m just going to show you the way that I do it with a short video below and then a full-on walkthrough.

-I have a couple of pieces of necessary gear:
+I have a couple of pieces of necessary gear (the following 4 links take you to Amazon):

 - Obviously, your guitar.